The Right Thing To Do

-A young German soldier (pictured center left, without helmet) refused to participate in the execution of 16 Yugoslav civilians in 1941.
+There are issues of proof with this story, but many accept it as true.
+A young German soldier (pictured center left, without a helmet) refused to participate in the execution of 16 Yugoslav civilians in 1941.
 He dropped his rifle and positioned himself within the group.
 He was executed along with the civilians for disobeying his NCO and buried with them.
 The man chose death instead of killing helpless civilians.
 You can't do any more than give your life.
-His name was Josef Schulz.
+His name apparently (this is disputed) was Josef Schulz.

 He was there at the beginning when it counted, and he instantly and loudly protested.
 If others had joined him, things might have been different - but they didn't.
 What more can you do?
 His wife divorced him just before the war because of his protests.
 He wound up in a succession of concentration camps during the war, including the notorious Oranienburg.
 Somehow, he survived.
 He died forgotten, though his memory has been honored at times since then.

 Like so many other heroes, Wegner was no Saint.
 He just tried to do the right thing at his own personal cost.
 Ultimately, Wegner was declared Righteous Among the Nations by Israel.
 That's good enough for me.